7000 Provider Investigations (PI) Community

 The community provider works for a facility when the Investigation Jurisdiction column says “AFC” and the Facility Type column says one of the following:

-When the Investigation Jurisdiction column says “AFC” and the Facility Type column says any of the bullets above, the intake specialist follows standard policy and procedures for a PI Facility intake or I&R. See 6100 Provider Investigations – Facility.
+When the Investigation Jurisdiction column says “AFC” and the Facility Type column is listed as any of the bullets above, the intake specialist follows standard procedures for a PI Facility intake or I&R. See 6100 Provider Investigations – Facility.

-When the Facility Type column says anything else, the intake specialist follows standard policy and procedures for a PI Community intake.
+When the Facility Type column says anything else, the intake specialist follows standard procedures for a PI Community intake.

 7730 Dual Jurisdiction between PI Community and Another HHS Division